 One of the best ways to discover Germany (and Europe at large) is by train.
 Deutsche Bahn or "DB", the German railway system, is very well developed and reliable.
 You can reach almost every city in Germany by train; not to mention that watching the German landscape stream by your window is a very relaxing and comfortable way to travel.
-The

 Do you want to rent a car and travel on the world-famous German Autobahn?
-Driving in Germany is straight-forward, but with lots of rules.
-Our post on rules of the road will help you navigate at high speed.
+Of course, you do.
+And driving can help you get around with a family or travel at your own speed.

-Germany offers many scenic drives and themed roads that will lead you past quaint villages, medieval castles, and unspoiled countryside.
-From the Romantic Road to the Castle Road, from the Fairy Tale Road to the German Wine Route, here are the roads best traveled in Germany.
+Germany offers many scenic drives that will lead you past quaint villages, medieval castles, and unspoiled countryside.
+From the Romantic Road to the Castle Road, from the Fairy Tale Road to the German Wine Route, are some of the roads best traveled in Germany.

-Traveling by plane is actually one of the worst ways to travel through Germany.
+While many international visitors arrive through Frankfurt's International Airport (or less frequently by Munich and Berlin's airports), traveling by plane is actually one of the worst ways to travel through Germany.
 You miss the wonderful German landscape and it is often far more expensive than the other options.
 Many flights also stopover in other countries, making flying inconvenient and longer than necessary.

 That said, finding cheap flights is possible.
-Watch for deals between hubs like Frankfurt, Munich and Berlin.
-There can also be an element of surprise with deals like German Wings blind booking.
+Watch for deals between hubs like Frankfurt, Munich, and Berlin.
+There can also be an element of surprise with deals like EuroWings blind booking.

 Another key element for your travels is speaking a bit of Deutsch.
 It's true that most Germans speak English, but a little German can go a long way.
 Speaking German with the sales agent at the ticket counter or your fellow travelers on the train or at a restaurant can make travel easier and more enjoyable.